digideskio/developer.fulcrumapp.com/_data-events/reference/isportrait.md

 layout: default
 section: data_events
 title: "ISPORTRAIT"
-description: "Returns true if the photo or video is in portrait mode.
-This is intended to be used inside of the add-photo and add-video events and operate on the parameter passed to the event handler."
+description: "Returns true if the photo or video is in portrait mode."
 category: section
 permalink: /data-events/reference/isportrait/
 ---

+### Description

+Returns true if the photo or video is in portrait mode.
+This is intended to be used inside of the add-photo and add-video events and operate on the parameter passed to the event handler.

 ### Parameters